 People eligible to sign it would be anyone that can countersign a passport such as a Member of Parliament, Justice of the Peace, Minister of Religion, a professionally qualified person (e.g. doctor, engineer, lawyer, teacher), local councillor, bank officer, established civil servant, Police Officer or a paid up member of the BSA Bantam Club (perhaps your local Area Rep?).

 When you have the application complete, send the required documents listed above to the Dating Officer (contact him for the address details) along with a covering letter (which should contain a contact telephone number in case of difficulties) explaining exactly what you require, include your Membership Number if applicable.
 If everything is in order the Dating Officer will issue a Dating Certificate, copy and authenticate the relevant documents (returning the originals to you) and forward the complete application pack to the DVLA.

 The non-refundable fee*1 is £20 for BSA Bantam Club Members and £30 for Non-members by Cheque made payable to (check with Dating Officer).

 If you have any problems or questions, please send the Club Machine Dating Officer a message from the Contacts Page.

 Click for more information on Applying for an age related Registration Number

-*1 :- Due to costs that will have been incurred by the Club if, after investigation a certificate cannot be issued, the fee is non refundable.
+*1 :- Due to costs that will have been incurred, if after investigation a certificate cannot be issued, the fee is non refundable.
 Please check with the Dating Officer that your Bantam is eligible to be issued a certificate before sending documents etc.